-ProCore Advisors, LLC Firm Brochure - Form ADV Part 2A
+Firm Brochure - Form ADV Part 2A

 This brochure provides information about the qualifications and business practices of ProCore Advisors, LLC.
-If you have any questions about the contents of this brochure, please contact us at (949) 339-2990 or by email at: info@prodcoreadvisors.com.
+If you have any questions about the contents of this brochure, please contact us at (949) 339-2990 or by email at: info@procoreadvisors.com.

 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.
+Registration does not imply a certain level of skill or training.
+This Disclosure Brochure provides information about ProCore Advisors to assist you in determining whether to retain the advisor.

 Additional information about ProCore Advisors, LLC is also available on the SEC's website at www.adviserinfo.sec.gov.
-ProCore Advisors, LLC's CRD number is: 289037.
+ProCore Advisors, LLC's CRD number is 289037.

-1101 Dove Street, Suite 100 Newport Beach, CA 92660 949-339-2990 info@procoreadvisors.com
+1101 Dove Street, Suite 100 Newport Beach, CA 92660 (949) 339-2990 info@procoreadvisors.com